Graph Mixture Density Networks: Results and Discussion

 Similarly to what has been done in \citet{bishop_mixture_1994} and \citet{davis_use_2020}, we analyze how the mixing weights and the distribution parameters vary on a particular \GMDN{} instance.
-We use $C$=5 and track the behaviour of each sub-network for 100 different ER-100 graphs.
-Figure \ref{fig:parameters-distributions} shows the value of the mixing weights (left) and of the binomial parameters $p$ (right) for different values of the ratio $R0=\beta/\gamma$.
+We use $C$=5 and track the behavior of each sub-network for 100 different ER-100 graphs.
+Figure \ref{fig:parameters-distributions} shows the trend of the mixing weights (left) and of the binomial parameters $p$ (right) for different values of the ratio $R0=\beta/\gamma$.
 We immediately see that many of the sub-networks are \quotes{shut down} as the ratio grows.
-Sub-networks 3 and 4 are the ones that control the behaviour of \GMDN{} the most, though for high values of R0 only one sub-network suffices.
-As a matter of fact, when the infectivity rate is much higher than the recovery rate, the target distribution becomes unimodal.
+In particular, sub-networks 3 and 4 are the ones that control \GMDN{}'s output distribution the most, though for high values of R0 only one sub-network suffices.
+These observations are concordant with the behavior of Figure \ref{fig:distribution-infected}: when the infectivity rate is much higher than the recovery rate, the target distribution becomes unimodal.
 The analysis of the binomial parameter for sub-network 4 provides another interesting insight.
-We observe that, depending on the input graph, the sub-network leads to two possible outcomes, that is, the outbreak of the disease or a partial infection of the network.
-Note that this is a behaviour that \GMDN{} can model whereas \DGN{} and \MDN{} cannot.
+We notice that, depending on the input graph, the sub-network leads to two possible outcomes: the outbreak of the disease or a partial infection of the network.
+Note that this is a behavior that \GMDN{} can model whereas the classical \MDN{} cannot.

+To provide further evidence about the benefits of the proposed model, Figure \ref{fig:erdos-renyi} shows the output distributions of \MDN{}, \DGN{} and \GMDN{} for a given sample of the ER-100 dataset.
+We also plot the result of SIR simulations on that sample as a blue histogram (ground truth).
+Some observations can be made.
+First, the \MDN{} places the output probability mass at both sides of the plot.
+This choice is understandable considering the lack of knowledge about the underlying structure (see also Table \ref{tab:results}) and the fact that likely output values tend to be polarized at the extremes (see \eg Figure \ref{fig:distribution-infected}).
+Secondly, the \DGN{} can process the structure but cannot model more than one outcome.
+Therefore, and coherently with \citet{bishop_mixture_1994} for vectorial data, the \DGN{} unique mode lies in between those of \GMDN{} that account for the majority of \GMDN{} probability mass.
+In contrast, \GMDN{} produces a multimodal and structure-aware distribution that closely follows the ground truth.